devsoniexpert72/freechess/readme.md

 # WintrCat's Game Report

+**ABANDONED**<br>
+Freechess is an abandoned project and no longer maintained - it'll be kept up so the code is available to everyone.

 Generate classifications for your Chess moves, for free.
-Available @ [chess.wintrcat.uk](https://chess.wintrcat.uk/)
 <br><br>
 Enter a game by its PGN or pick a game from your Chess.com / Lichess.org account and have it analysed so that you can see where your mistakes and brilliancies are.

-**ANNOUNCEMENT**<br>
-Freechess is currently closed to further contributions - we are working on rebuilding the website from the ground up :)

 ## Running locally
 ### Prerequisites